Unity-Technologies/ml-agents/com.unity.ml-agents.extensions/Documentation~/Grid-Sensor.md

 In order to support different ways of representing the data extracted from an object, multiple "depth types" were implemented.
 Each has pros and cons and, depending on the use-case of the Grid Sensor, one may be more beneficial than the others.

-The data stored that is extracted during the *Collection* phase may come from different sources.
+The stored data that is extracted during the *Collection* phase may come from different sources, and thus be of a different nature.
 For instance, going back to the Enemy/Weapon example in the previous section, an enemy's health is continuous whereas the object type (enemy or weapon) is categorical data.
 This distinction is important as categorical data requires a different encoding mechanism than continuous data.

-The Grid Sensor handles this distinction with 2 user defined properties that define how this data is to be encoded:
+The GridSensor handles this distinction with 2 user defined properties that define how this data is to be encoded:
 * DepthType - Enum signifying the encoding mode: Channel, ChannelHot
 * ChannelDepth - int[] describing the range of each data and is used differently with different DepthType